Objective

 - 2.21% of user accounts have incorrect birth dates, names, or both, necessitating labour-intensive manual matching.

-- Users are unable to complete in-person appointments due to incorrect information, with an average of six such cases per month, harming the participant experience.
+- Participants are unable to complete in-person appointments due to incorrect information, with an average of six such cases per month, harming the participant experience.

 - Incorrect email address entry prevents users from verifying their emails, halting the registration process.